sifzerda/asteroids/README.md

 6. Dev Stuff: Building
 7. Bugs and Further Development
 8. To do
-9. To do for all games
-10. Support
+9. Support
-11. Contributing
+10. Contributing
-12. Authors and acknowledgment
+11. Authors and acknowledgment
-13. License
+12. License
-14. Project status
+13. Project status

 ## (1) Description

 A personal project to create a react MERN stack app which has a number of simple games.
 I used trial and error and ChatGPT prompting.

-This was built with React, Matter.js, Node, Javascript, and CSS.
+This was built with React, Matter.js, ~~react-spring~~ Node, Javascript, and CSS.

 Game was divided up into the smallest working components/units.
 It began as a game screen with a moving ship, then a couple of asteroids which moved randomly.
 Collision detection, physics and projectile shooting were put in later.
 Made three different versions to test alternate physics.